f5devcentral/f5-rseries-training/docs/rseries_security.rst

     Commit complete.
     r10900-1-gsa(config)#

-The admin will then need to enable the ldap-group filters for both the primary and secondary roles which in this case are admin and superuser.
-In this case, named LADP grpups are being used.
+The admin will then need to enable the ldap-group filters for both the primary and supplementary groups/roles which in this case are admin and superuser.
+In this case, named LADP groups are being used.

 .. code-block:: bash